|About Us News Resources Login Become a member Help Search|

-“I will not fall – ” Thranduil had to frantically catch himself then as a loose stone gave way beneath his foot, but he managed to cling long enough to find a new foundation.
+“I will not fall—” Thranduil had to frantically catch himself as a loose stone gave way beneath his foot, but he managed to cling long enough to find a new foundation.
 “I will not fall,” he said again after a few breaths, a bit shaken but no less determined.

-“I wish I could share you confidence,” he heard Galadhmir mutter to himself.
+“I wish I could share your confidence,” he heard Galadhmir mutter to himself.
 “I do not wish to be the one to explain your broken neck to your mother.”

 “Is there something wrong with that one in particular, or do you just enjoy the view?”
 Galadhmir called.
 He was growing rather uneasy if the brittle tone of his voice was any indication.

 Ignoring Galadhmir’s remark, Thranduil sheathed his blade and secured the rose between his teeth, prepared to make his slow and deliberate descent.
 Tentatively, he came upon a conveniently placed fissure that he trusted to bear his weight.
-Unfortunately this particular stone proved to be slick with moss, and with stomach-wrenching suddenness he slipped but managed to snatch a flailing handful of rose vine and save himself a dangerous fall.
+Unfortunately, it proved to be slick with moss, and with stomach-wrenching suddenness he slipped but managed to snatch a flailing handful of rose vine.
 He heard Galadhmir’s nervous cry still echoing from the cliffs as he managed to renegotiate his footing while he hung there, acutely conscious of the sound of slowly ripping roots above.
 He winced as a loose rock fell and struck him sharply over the shoulder on its way to the ground.
-He dared not release the strained vine just yet, but it seemed he would have little choice in the matter as half its anchorage pulled free and dropped him another few threatening feet along the cliff face.
+He dared not release the strained vine just yet, but half its anchorage pulled free and dropped him another few threatening feet along the cliff face.

 “Ai, Belain . . .” he muttered through his teeth, knowing his moment of grace had run short.
-And sure enough, what remained of the vine let him go to descend the second length of the cliff in a free fall.
-He landed heavily in Galadhmir’s arms, and they both sprawled gracelessly in the sand as the horses squealed and shied away.
+And, sure enough, what remained of the vine let him go to descend the second length of the cliff in a free fall.
+He landed heavily on Galadhmir, and they both sprawled gracelessly in the sand as the horses squealed and shied away.

 “Elbereth!”
-Galadhmir gasped as Thranduil crawled off of him and he regained his wind.
+Galadhmir gasped as Thranduil crawled off him and he regained his breath.
 “You nearly scared the life from me!”

 “Come now, Galadh.
 We have seen worse,” Thranduil answered simply once he had taken the rose from his mouth and spat out the green taste, pausing a moment to peel the thorn-ridden vine from his bleeding hand.
 He had only just become aware of those small but biting wounds.
 The sand in his clothes was a secondary if no less irritating grievance.

 Galadhmir took one look and sighed, forcing down whatever lecture had sprung to mind.
-“Are you to tell me you still do not love her when you would almost kill yourself to bring her a rose?” he asked pointedly, encapsulating his obvious opinion of his sister’s reluctant suitor.
+“Will you tell me you still do not love her when you would almost kill yourself to bring her a rose?” he asked pointedly, encapsulating his obvious opinion of his sister’s reluctant suitor.